Airlock

 7. You review and click Approve

-8. Airlock pushes to upstream and creates a pull request
+8. Airlock pushes to bypass-airlock and creates a pull request

 The Daemon